molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Overwrite and restore</aside>

 This installs a spy on the global `fetch` method.
-Under the hood it saves the original `window.fetch` function for later and overwrites `window.fetch` with a spy.
+Under the hood, Jasmine saves the original `window.fetch` function for later and overwrites `window.fetch` with a spy.
 Once the spec is completed, Jasmine automatically restores the original function.

 `spyOn` returns the created spy, enabling us to set a return value, like we have learned above.